 4. Masters of Scale

 Presented to us by the founder of LinkedIn, Reid Hoffman, this podcast is where he investigates his start up theories by interviewing several founders of successful ventures.
 Airbnb’s Ben Chesky, Facebooks’s Mark Zuckerberg and Sheryl Sandberg, Y Combinator’s Sam Altman, are some of guests who’ve been here.
-Personally, my favorite episode would be one featuring Netflix’s Reed Hoffman, and his conversation on why maintaining a certain culture in the company, from the very beginning, and hiring employees keeping that in mind, is important.
+Personally, my favorite episode would be one featuring Netflix’s Reed Hoffman, and his conversation on why maintaining a certain culture in the company, from the very beginning, and hiring employees keeping that pass the background check done with services like this explained at Island Now.

 The other favorite one, featuring the co-founder of Twitter Medium, Ev Williams,involves Reid’s theory of the never underestimating the amount of potential your first idea has.
 And that chasing it, being able to face all the tides of change that come your way, is worth it.
 This podcast is perfect if you follow startup stories, and want some wisdom from actual happenings in startups, to scale “from zero to gazillion” as they describe the journey of their guests.
 Another notable feature is that Masters of Scale is committed to a 50:50 guest gender ratio policy.